Mbekoe24/Instapic/README.md

 This was app was created to emulate a similar database/functionality of that of Instagram.
 This project will be built using Ruby, Ruby on Rails to host the back-end & a front-end of React.js.
 My focus is to make this app feel as dynamic, authenic and user-friendly as possible.
 I will be using React's routing library React-Router to help the nagivation of my front-end.
 Front-end will be designed using CSS & Bootstrap.

-# API:
+# API

-- I will be creating my own.
+- Creating my own.

 # MVP

+- All user, post, comment, likes, and photo databases be completed.

+- Have models defined by Rails for interacting with my databases.

+- Authentifcation using JWT will be implemented.

+- All  generic controller actions for full-CRUD (index, show, create, update, delete) will be completed.

-- For MVP, I will have all my logic/data in my back-end implemented & linked to front-end my components.
+- For MVP, I will have all madditonaly logic/data in my  back-end implemented & linked to front-end my components.

 - All post will be rendered in user's timelines in order of when they were each created